Nevenall/ghosting-the-edge/05 Running the Edge.md

 If you want characters to feel how sharp the edge can be show them the cost of not maintaining and upgrading their tech.

 Between scenarios every character gets a negative aspect attached to one of their upgrades.
-It might be **Obsolete Wired Reflexes** because someone invented a way to make them faster and you can bet all the potential adversaries out there won't waste any time getting the new wiring.
-Or, it can be a maintenance related aspect such as **Sticky Cyberarm Articulator**, which is sure to lockup at the most inconvenient time if it goes unaddressed.
+It might be {Obsolete Wired Reflexes} because someone invented a way to make them faster and you can bet all the potential adversaries out there won't waste any time getting the new wiring.
+Or, it can be a maintenance related aspect such as {Sticky Cyberarm Articulator}, which is sure to lockup at the most inconvenient time if it goes unaddressed.

-Characters who don't want to start getting outclassed by every ganger they throw down on will take the time to make an O with Resources or Tech to remove these aspects.
+Characters who don't want to start getting outclassed by every ganger they throw down on will take the time to make an {{overcome}} with Resources or Tech to remove these aspects.